 Trucking accidents are often caused by negligence and driver error.
 Some of the most common causes of trucking accidents include, without limitation, the following:

-- Driving while distracted – driver distraction is a significant cause of trucking accidents, and may involve the individual engaging in texting, emailing, taking photographs, fiddling with a radio, eating, or drinking.
+- Distracted Driving – driver distraction is a significant cause of trucking accidents, and may involve the individual engaging in texting, emailing, taking photographs, fiddling with a radio, eating, or drinking.

 - Driver fatigue – operating a vehicle for a long period of time, especially in the nighttime hours, can cause a trucking accident due to driver fatigue.